p1xel8ted/WonhonSpirit/README.md

 * Adds main display resolution to the in-game resolution list.
 * Overrides the target framerate to the highest refresh rate your screen supports.
-* Adds quit to desktop button to in-game menu.
+* Adds quit to desktop button to the in-game menu.
 * Corrects UI scaling at ultra-wide and above.
 * Partially skips intros (work in progress).
 * Tested on 3440x1440 Steam.